 What is the stimulus check?

-As part of the $2.2 trillion CARES Act, the federal government will issue payments - by check or direct deposit – to millions of income-qualified Americans.
-This is what we mean by “stimulus check."
-The purpose of the payments is to help people cover basic necessities at a time when many have been told to stay home and have lost income.
+As part of several different COVID-19 relief packages, the federal government issued three payments - by check or direct deposit – to millions of income-qualified Americans.
+This is what we mean by “stimulus check” or “stimulus payment”.
+The purpose of the payments was to help people cover basic needs when many people were told to stay home and lost income because of the pandemic.

-You are eligible to get a stimulus check and will receive the FULL amount if you filed taxes and have an adjusted gross income of:
+You were eligible to get a stimulus check and should have gotten the full amount if you filed taxes and had an adjusted gross income of:

 - up to $112,500 if you filed as head of household

 - up to $150,000 if married and you filed a joint tax return.

 People making more than this amount should have gotten a reduced amount in their stimulus checks.